vshet651/Comp-2511---Assignment-1-By-Comp-2511-Assignment-1-By-Sheth-Vrij-Ogunbote-John-and-Obeid-Harith/README.md

-# Comp-2511---Assignment-1-By-Comp-2511-Assignment-1-By-Sheth-Vrij-Ogunbote-John-and-Obeid-Harith
+# Assignment-1-
-Comp 2511 - Assignment 1 By: Comp 2511 Assignment 1 By Sheth Vrij, Ogunbote John and Obeid Harith
+Assignment 1 for COMP 2511 Web 1 Client Development.
+By John Ogunbote, Vrij Sheth And Harith Obeid.